|ANTIQUE AMERICAN FLAG WITH 29 WHIMSICAL STARS IN A MEDALLION CONFIGURATION, IOWA STATEHOOD, PRE-CIVIL WAR, 1846-1848

 The exceptional, black-painted, American frame retains its original surface and dates to the period between 1800 and 1830.
 To this a gilded molding of the mid-19th century was added as a liner.
 The background is 100% cotton twill, black in color.
 Spacers keep the textile away from the glazing, which is U.V. protective glass.
 Feel free to contact us for more details.

-Condition: There is modest staining throughout and there is minor fabric loss in the white area along the hoist, near the top.
+Condition: There is minor foxing and staining throughout, accompanied by moderate foxing and soiling in the lower, fly end corner.
 Many of my clients prefer early flags to show their age and history of use.

 |Collector Level:||Advanced Collectors and the Person with Everything|